- What are the restrictions of the per-developer license?

 when it is released during the support period (60 days for a standard license,

 With floating licenses, a maximum number of users will be able to run

 install4j at a time.
 If, for example, you have purchased two floating licenses, all

 developers in your organization can run install4j from their computers, but

 You can choose between an on-premises license server that you have to install yourself and a web license service that is hosted by ej-technologies

 and requires no further configuration.
-The on-premises license server is the default.
-If you would like to use the web license service,
+The web license service is the default.
+If you would like to switch to the on-premises license service,

 please contact us after the purchase and we will convert the key for you.

 After purchasing a floating license, you will receive the download link for a license server that you have

 to run in order to be able to use JProfiler on your network.
 All install4j installations